NSF-Polar-Cyberinfrastructure/datavis-hackathon/README.md

 The organization of this tree is as follows:

 * static - Static portions of the website (CSS, JS, resources)
+* presentations - Presentations from the meeting (keynotes, etc.)
 * code - Includes sub-folders of ALv2 licensed code produced by each session.
 * report - The report from the workshop.
 * index.html - The actual web site.